dhth/omm/README.md

 ⚡️ Usage
 ---

-### Configuration

-`omm` allows you to change the some of its behavior via configuration, which it will consider in the order listed below:

-- CLI flags (run `omm -h` to see details)
-- Environment variables (eg. `OMM_EDITOR`)
-- A TOML configuration file (run `omm -h` to see where this lives; you can change this via the flag `--config-path`)

 ### TUI

-`omm`'s TUI is comprised of several panes: 2 lists (for active and archived tasks), a context pane, and a task entry/update pane.
+`omm`'s TUI is comprised of several panes: 3 lists (for active and archived tasks, and one for context bookmarks), a context pane, and a task entry/update pane.

 #### Active Tasks List